 Patients are allowed to bring a support person to appointments but this individual will be required to follow the same rules as the patient.

 Telehealth appointments continue to be an option.
 This is a video appointment which can be done in the comfort of your own home using a secure, HIPAA compliant platform.
 Most health insurance plans are covering this option at this time.
-The web address for all virtual appointments is: doxy.me/AMSnutrition
+For telehealth appointments, at the time of your scheduled appointment, click the link below or go to: doxy.me/AMSnutrition

 Phone appointments are not ideal for nutrition counseling as they do not offer the ability to share information such as educational handouts.
 However, this can be an option if desired.
 Some insurance plans are covering phone appointments while others are not.